 Can flushing DNS fix website not found errors?

-Yes, if the error is caused by outdated or incorrect DNS cache entries, flushing the DNS can resolve the problem by forcing fresh lookups.
+Absolutely, if the error is coming from outdated or bad DNS cache entries.
+Flushing the DNS forces fresh lookups, which can solve the problem.

 Is flushing DNS safe?